yuhwangg/CarND-Capstone/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
-This is a colleboration between five team members:
+This is a collaboration between four team members:

 ## The Team